reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 url: getting-started-with-spring-boot
 ---

-In this article, we will build a production-grade application.
+In this article, we will build a production-grade application with Spring Boot.
 The goal is to answer two questions:
-- How do we use Spring Boot features
+- How do we use Spring Boot features?
-- Why do we use Spring Boot the way we use it
+- Why do we use Spring Boot the way we use it?

-After explaining the use case and requirements, we will implement the application layer by layer.
+After understanging the use case and requirements, we will implement the application layer by layer.

 Let us dive into the requirements for the application so we can understand what are we building.

 {{% github "https://github.com/thombergs/code-examples/tree/master/spring-boot/beginners-guide" %}}

 ## Requirements
 We need to build an application for the local bookstore that will allow them to keep track of borrowed books.

-The bookstore wanted to have these functionalities in the application:
+The bookstore wants to have these functionalities in the application:
-- The application should be accessable through web browser
+- The application should be accessible through the web browser.
 - The user has to provide their name, last name, email, and password.
 - Each book has information about the author, date of publication, number of instances, and users that currently own the book.
-- The user can see all available books
+- The user can see all available books.
-- The user can borrow a book
+- The user can borrow a book.
 - Each user can borrow only three books at one point in time.
-- The admin user can add new book into the bookstore
+- The admin user can add new book into the bookstore.
-- The admin user can delete a book from the bookstore
+- The admin user can delete a book from the bookstore.
-- The admin user can update information about a book in the bookstore
+- The admin user can update information about a book in the bookstore.

 ## High-level Architecture
-Every development should start with the research phase and a lot of drawings.

-We want to make sure that we understand desired requirements fully before we develop anything.

-Let us look into the diagram of our application:
+We want to make sure that we understand desired requirements fully before we develop anything, so let's create a diagram of our application:

 {{% image alt="Spring Boot High-level arch " src="images/posts/spring-boot-begginer-guide/SpringApplication.png" %}}

-Typing the `www.bookstore.loc` in the browser will guide the user to the homepage.
+Typing `www.bookstore.loc` in the browser will guide the user to the homepage.
 The homepage triggers the request to load all books available in the bookstore.

 We decided to build the backend application using Spring Boot.
 Inside the __Spring Boot Application__ box, we can see layers we will implement through this article.